Unheated Blue Sapphire

 Are Unheated Blue Sapphire More Valuable?

-Heat Enhancement: The Common Practice
+Heat Enhancement: The Science Behind the Practice

 Heat enhancement is not exclusive to sapphires, it is also commonly applied to other gemstones like ruby and paraiba tourmaline.
 However, some stones, like spinel, are often left untreated, whereas emerald gemstones are commonly oil treated to significantly improve its appearance.
 For those who appreciate the beauty of a sapphire but prefer a more budget-friendly option, heat-treated sapphires offer an excellent alternative without compromising on brilliance.